golang/proposal/design/34481-opencoded-defers.md

 To handle a `panic`, the runtime conceptually walks the defer chain in parallel with the stack in order to interleave execution of pushed defers with defers in open-coded frames.
-When the runtime encounters an open-coded frame `F` executing function ‘f’, it executes the following steps.
+When the runtime encounters an open-coded frame `F` executing function `f`, it executes the following steps.

 1. The runtime reads the funcdata for function `f` that contains the open-defer